 Just as he is about to leave the library, Evan runs into Connor again.
 To Evan’s surprise, Connor is even-tempered and asks to signs Evan’s arm cast.
 After Connor signs it, he smirks and says, “Now we can pretend to be friends.”
 However, Connor sees the letter that Evan wrote to himself, Connor reads it, and he has another angry tantrum.
 Connor is upset about Evan’s letter, which Connor calls a “creepy letter” about Zoe.
 Connor is so incensed that he takes the letter from Evan.

-The next day, Evan finds out about something tragic that happened the night before: Connor committed suicide.
+A few days later, Evan finds out about something tragic that happened the night before: Connor committed suicide.
 Word quickly spreads throughout the school.
 Evan is called into the school principal’s office because two people want to talk to Evan: Connor’s mother Cynthia Murphy (played by Amy Adams) and Connor’s stepfather Larry Mora (played by Danny Pino), who helped raise Zoe since she was a 1-year-old and since Connor was 3.

 Cynthia and Larry found Evan’s letter among Connor’s possessions and assumed that Connor wrote the letter.
 Larry and Cynthia are surprised by the letter because they didn’t think Connor had any friends.
 At first, Evan tries to tell these grieving parents that he didn’t know Connor and he wrote the letter to himself.
 But when Cynthia and Larry see Connor’s signature on Evan’s arm cast, Cynthia is convinced that Connor and Evan must’ve had a secret friendship.